 The axle, suspension AND wheels/tires all must be rated to handle the weight of the truck and the weight of passengers and cargo.

-The rear must also be able to handle the additional hitch weight coming from the fifth wheel.
+The rear must also be able to handle the additional fifth wheel hitch weight.
 There should be a sticker inside the drivers door of your truck telling you how much each axle can handle.
+It is possible for a truck to have the power to pull more weight than the rear suspension can handle so it is important to check these ratings.

-As a rule of thumb, one half ton trucks are capable of towing fifth wheels that are under 30 feet long and weigh between 7,500 pounds and 10,000 pounds when loaded.
+As a rule of thumb, one half ton trucks are capable of towing fifth wheels that are under 30 feet long and weigh up to 10,000- 12000 pounds when loaded.

-Finally, full ton trucks are capable of towing fifth wheel campers that are longer than 40 feet and weigh more than 16,000 pounds.
+Finally, full ton trucks are capable of towing fifth wheel campers that are longer than 40 feet and weigh up to 36000 pounds.

 (let the arguments begin)